Antarctica 2023

 Tony with Terra technicians Anthony Barge, Irish Villaroel and Stefan Foster

-In his two-and-a-half years with Terra, the Antarctic trip ranks as the highlight for Tony.
+In his three years with Terra, the Antarctic trip ranks as the highlight for Tony.
 Still, trading the New Zealand sun for a summer in the icy southern continent wasn’t without challenges.

 “And the South Pole offers plenty of activities and events like sports in the gym, game nights and movie nights to keep you entertained.
 McMurdo has that and more – hiking and outdoor activities like skiing and snowboarding.”